YangDai2003/OpenNote-Compose/README.md

       <img alt="Get it on GitHub" src="https://raw.githubusercontent.com/deckerst/common/main/assets/get-it-on-github.png" height="100">
 </a>

+## How to Use OpenNote with Markdown and LaTeX?

+You can know more about how to use OpenNote with Markdown and LaTeX in the [Guide](Guide.md).

 ## Notice

 This project is still in early stages of construction and features may change, be added or removed.
 If you have any suggestions or questions please feel free to let me know.